 Washington University in St. Louis DPT graduates embrace their professional identity as leaders in their community, dedicated to advancing human health by preventing, diagnosing, and managing movement-related conditions across the lifespan.

 A $500.00 deposit is required by January 15.
 Earlier deposits are welcome.
-If admitted after this date, the deposit is due two weeks after notification of admission.
+Applicants admitted after the January 15 deadline will need to deposit within two weeks after notification of admission.
 This fee is non-refundable and will be applied to the first fall tuition after matriculation.